History of Canoe Creek State Park

 The Blair Limestone Company Kiln remnants are the focus of historical and interpretive programs and displays.
 This company was a subsidiary of Jones and Laughlin Steel Company of Pittsburgh, Pa.

-Canoe Creek State Park is a modern day use facility developed during the Project 70 expansion era of state parks and was dedicated during 1979.
+Canoe Creek State Park was developed during the Project 70 expansion era of state parks and was dedicated during 1979.